kbeswick/taking-the-plunge-trln2019/index.md

 I want to talk about something we're currently exploring.
-I want to emphasize that this is not a production application, and there are a lot of internal conversations that need to happen before we consider productionizing something like this.
+I want to emphasize that this is not a production application, and there are a lot of internal conversations that would need to happen before we even consider productionizing something like this.

-If you've been to our libraries, you know we're very into furniture and study spaces.
+If you've been to our libraries, you know we're very into study spaces and furniture.
 In order to be responsible stewards of state and private funds, we'd like to maximize the use of our study spaces and furniture.
 To help with this, we conduct periodic assessements of how people use our spaces